Determining isotopy classes of crossing arcs in alternating links: Overview

 \section{Overview}

 A link diagram provides a combinatorial description of a topological object, a link complement in $S^3$.
-A natural question arising from this description is whether the complement can be endowed with a complete hyperbolic structure, which is unique in the view of Mostow-Prasad rigidity (\cite{Mostow, Prasad}).
+A natural question arising from this description is whether the complement can be endowed with a complete hyperbolic structure.
+This question is connected with the question of the existence of an ideal geodesic triangulation of the complement.

-This question is connected with the question of the existence of an ideal geometric triangulation of the complement.
-By an ideal triangulation we mean a collection of 3-simplices with vertices deleted.
-In place of these vertices, there are cross-sectional triangles.
-By ``geometric", a properly embedded triangulation that agrees with the complete hyperbolic structure of the 3-manifold is meant, if such a structure exists.

 While both of these questions can often be answered after tedious computations for a particular link, it is not \textit{a priori} clear what would be a successful choice of edges for such a triangulation.

-In this note, we show that under certain conditions that can be checked from the link diagram, the crossing arcs of a reduced alternating diagram are the edges we need.
-By crossing arcs we mean an intercusp arc traveling from the underpass to the overpass of a crossing.
-The triangulation obtained is geometric, and induces the complete hyperbolic metric on the link complement.
-This allows us to prove that under these conditions, crossing arcs are isotopic to geodesics.
+In this note, we show that under certain conditions (that can easily be checked) the crossing arcs of a reduced alternating diagram are the edges of an ideal geodesic triangulation.
+By a crossing arc we mean a cusp-to-cusp arc traveling from the underpass to the overpass of a crossing.
+The triangulations we obtain induce the complete hyperbolic metric on the link complement (which implies, in particular, that the link is hyperbolic without a reference to Geometrization).
+It follows that, under these conditions, crossing arcs are isotopic to simple geodesics.
+We provide examples for which this holds, including an infinite family of links.

-This observation has a long history.
-W. Thurston noticed that if we choose a decomposition of a hyperbolic link complement in two polyhedra where edges are crossing arcs of a link diagram, then we often obtain an ideal geometric triangulation from it (by subdivision) (\cite{Thurston}).
+This question has a long history.
+W. Thurston noticed that if we choose a decomposition of a hyperbolic link complement into two polyhedra, where the edges are crossing arcs of a link diagram, then we often obtain an ideal geodesic triangulation from it by subdividing the polyhedra (\cite{Thurston}).
 The method was generalized by Menasco for alternating links (\cite{Menasco}), and by Petronio beyond alternating (\cite{Carlo}).
-While this suggests that the arcs are often isotopic to geodesics, the procedure fails to provide a geometric triangulation in general.
-On the other hand, Sakuma and Weeks conjectured that crossing arcs of a reduced alternating diagram are the arcs of the canonical cell decomposition of the link complement (\cite{SakumaWeeks}), which would imply they are isotopic to geodesics as well.
-However, the conjecture is far from being proved.
+While this suggests that the arcs are often isotopic to geodesics, the procedure fails to provide an ideal geodesic triangulation with positive-volume tetrahedra in general.
+On the other hand, Sakuma and Weeks conjectured that crossing arcs of a reduced alternating diagram are the arcs of the canonical cell decomposition of the link complement (\cite{SakumaWeeks}), which would imply they are isotopic to geodesics.
+Their conjecture was proved for hyperbolic 2-bridge links in \cite{Akiyoshi} and independently in \cite{Gueritad} (see also Appendix to \cite{FuterAppendix}), but has not been established for any wider classes of links.